What Is the Workers’ Compensation Alternative Dispute Resolution Program?

 Will You Be Eligible for Workers’ Compensation Benefits?

 Have you been injured at work?
-If so, the experienced attorneys at Armstrong & Vaught, P.L.C. are here to listen.
+If so, our experienced attorneys are here to listen.

 We help injured workers recover every dollar of compensation they are owed through the workers’ compensation system, including the Workers’ Compensation Alternative Dispute Resolution Program.
 Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.